willzeng274/ASM_DOM-website/README.md

 make
 ```

-(Tell your terminal to make it and it'll make it!
-It will be in dist folder)
+This will be in the /dist folder

 ## Makefile